 The majority of the library's 300+ databases provide a help or accessibility section, which often contain search tips, screen reader compatibility, and more.
 Each database help or accessibility section will look different and contain varying levels of content.
 If you have any issues or questions, please contact the library.

-Brooks Library has a dedicated adjustable workstation for use by students and other individuals with visual disabilities located on the first floor of the library in the Academic & Research Commons.
-It has an internet connection and is connected to a Merlin magnifier.
+Brooks Library has a dedicated adjustable workstation for use by students and other individuals with disabilities located on the first floor of the library in the Learning Commons.
+The computer has ZoomText, Vocalizer Text to Speech, and JAWS installed.
+A Merlin magnifier is also available adjacent to this station.